Skip to main content

 Visual representation of your raglan sweater construction

-What is Raglan Construction?
+What Is Raglan Construction?

 Raglan sweater construction is a top-down knitting technique where you:

-• Start at the neckline (cast on)
+• Start at the neckline.

-• Knit the body and sleeves together with diagonal raglan lines
+• Knit the body and sleeves together with diagonal raglan lines.

 About the Raglan Sweater Calculator

-• Raglan increase schedule (how many increases in how many rounds)
+• Raglan increase schedule

-• Final stitch counts (at separation point)
+• Final stitch counts at sleeve separation

-• Sleeve decrease pattern (from underarm to wrist)
+• Sleeve decrease instructions

-• Complete construction details (rows, depth, ease)
+• Complete construction details, including rows, depth, and ease

-Step 1: Select Knitting Type
+Step 1: Select the Knitting Type

-Step 2: Choose Measurement Unit
+Step 2: Choose Your Measurement Unit

-• Centimeters (cm) – For European patterns
+• Centimeters (cm) – Common in European patterns

 Step 3: Enter Sweater Measurements